Coach (sport): American baseball

 At baseball's professional level in North America, the person who heads the coaching staff does not use the title of "head coach", but is instead called the field manager.
 Baseball "coaches" at that level are members of the coaching staff under the overall supervision of the manager, with each coach having a specialized role.
 The baseball field manager is essentially equivalent a head coach in other American professional sports leagues; player transactions are handled by the general manager.
 The term manager used without qualification almost always refers to the field manager, while the general manager is often called the GM.

 At amateur levels, the terminology is more similar to that of other sports.
 The person known as the "manager" in professional leagues is generally called the "head coach" in amateur leagues; this terminology is standard in U.S. college baseball.

 American football

 In American football, like many other sports, there are many coaches and assistant coaches.
 American football includes a head coach, associate/assistant head coach, an offensive coordinator, a defensive coordinator, a special teams coordinator, position coaches, among other assistant coaches which can include passing game coordinator, running game coordinator, and advisors.
-They're support staff such as strength and conditioning coach, quality control, analyst, and recruiting coaches.
+There are support staff such as strength and conditioning coach, quality control coach, analyst, and recruiting coaches.